How Blueprint came about

 In 2011 a group of senior business leaders approached the Archbishop of Westminster as they felt that the principles of Christian moral and social teaching, and in particular the tradition of Catholic Social Thought, could help bring about change in business.

 This led to discussions on the role of business in society.
-One concern was that the current focus in business was business competence rather than the development of character to make the right judgements.
-It was felt that the concept of a “divided life“ – leaving the best of the personal values and morals formed outside the workplace at the door when at work – was both a symptom of this and an asset that should be brought to bear.
+One concern was that the current focus in business was business competence – is it legal rather than is it right, and that some people were experiencing a “divided life“ – where they felt they were expected to leave the best of their personal values and morals formed outside the workplace at the door when at work.

-A small group was formed, initially under the sponsorship of the Archbishop, and this led to the development of the Blueprint initiative.
-The group recognised two complementary aspects of the current debate.
+A small group was formed – initially as an initiative sponsored by the Archbishop.
+The group recognised two aspects of the current debate.